A large group of people standing outside in a grey courtyard, smiling at the viewer

 You will:

-• Complete important paperwork and apply for a U.S. Social Security number.
+• Apply for a U.S. Social Security number

 Please read below as you prepare for your journey.
 Feel free to contact OISA if you have questions.

-Once the Office of Admission receives your enrollment deposit, you will be invited to access Grinnell’s I-20 Request Form via your Applicant Status Portal.
-Most international students seek an F-1 student visa, and you must secure an I-20 from your intended U.S. institution before you can submit a student visa application.
+Your enrollment deposit will trigger an invitation to the I-20 Request Form in your Applicant Status Portal.
+Most students will seek an F-1 student visa, and you must secure an I-20 from your intended U.S. institution before you can secure a student visa appointment at a U.S. consulate.
+The I-20 Request Form will ask for biographic data, a scan of your passport, and financial information to document your ability to cover your financial needs at Grinnell.

 • If you already hold F-1 status through a U.S. high school, please complete the I-20 Request Form and ask your current school to release your SEVIS record to Grinnell College [OMA214F00159000] on your graduation.

-• If you already hold a different visa status, our I-20 Request Form will offer alternate instructions.
+• If you already hold a different visa status, you can use the I-20 Request Form to confirm your status and let us know that you will not need an I-20.
 Feel free to contact the Office of International Student Affairs with related questions!

 • Your U.S. address will be: 1115 8th Avenue, Grinnell College, Grinnell, IA 50112.